-This was Japanese attack on Dutch Harbor in the Aleutian islands group at the same time as the larger 'Mi' (ii) operation against Midway island and as the precursor of 'Aob' and 'Aq' (3/7 June 1942).
+'Al' was the Japanese attack on Dutch Harbor in the Aleutian islands group at much the same time as the larger 'Mi' (ii) operation against Midway island and as the precursor of 'Aob' and 'Aq' (3/7 June 1942).

 Located on Unalaska island, Dutch Harbor was in 1941 the largest settlement of the Aleutian islands group.
 Unalaska itself is a large irregularly shaped mountainous island some 67 miles (108 km) long with an area of 1,051 sq miles (2720 km˛).
 Although a naval station had first been established at Dutch Harbor in 1903, the development of the more ambitious Fort Mears began only in 1940, and by a time late in 1941 the port still possessed only rudimentary facilities late in 1941.
 By as time early in 1942 there were at least four 187,500-US gal (709765-litre) fuel storage tanks, and fuel storage capacity had grown to 7.3 million US gal (27.5 million litres) by May 1943.
 Unalaska has so little level ground that the construction of an airstrip was considered impractical, so work of the creation of an airstrip had been started on Umnak island, just to the west of Unalaska, which has some flat terrain, but in the absence of a good anchorage all supplies had to be transported by lighter from a cove on nearby Unalaska.